Margaret McLeod

+Early life and education

+McLeod mainly spent her childhood in Mexico following her St. Catharines birth during 1915.
+At Wheelock College, McLeod studied early childhood education.

 Career

-McLeod began her career in disabilities volunteering as a teacher for the Ontario Crippled Children's Centre.
-While at the OCCC, she was asked to visit the Cheshire Homes in England which provided housing for adults with disabilities.
-She was inspired to create Cheshire Homes in Canada based on her experiences with people with disabilities at the OCCC.
+McLeod went to New York City and Havergal College to work as an elementary school teacher.
+She joined the Ontario Crippled Children's Centre in 1962 as a volunteer.
+While working there as a teacher, she went to England and visited the Cheshire Homes.
+McLeod was inspired to create Cheshire Homes for people with disabilities in Canada.

 McLeod founded the North American base of Cheshire Homes in 1970.
 The first Canadian Cheshire Home opened was McLeod House in 1972, which was named after her.
 After the opening of McLeod House, she started the Clarendon Foundation in Toronto and extended her work to other parts of Ontario including Streetsville, Mississauga and Belleville, Ontario.
 During her time at Cheshire Homes, she was on the developing committee for the organization, and founded over twenty Cheshire Homes.
 Outside of her work with Cheshire Homes, McLeod co-founded the Ontario Federation for the Physically Handicapped.

-Personal life

-McLeod was married with three children.